galasa-dev/helm/README.md

   1. Set the `galasaVersion` value to a version of galasa you want to run (see [releases](https://galasa.dev/releases) for released versions).
 You should not use latest to ensure each pod in the Ecosystem is running at the same level.
   2. Set the `externalHostname` value to the hostname that will be used to access Galasa services.
-     * If you are deploying to minikube, the cluster's IP address can be retrieved by running `minikube ip`.

 Once you have updated the `galasaVersion` and `externalHostname` values, continue following the instructions below to set up Ingress and Dex for your ecosystem.